aaronmckenna/AOC15/01/README.md

 To what floor do the instructions take Santa?

+There's also a part two that asks for the first time Santa enters the basement.

 ## Naming Conventions
 Any functions or variables will be named in flat case (for example: *int numbertwo*), unless said variable is a constant, then it will be in CONSTANT_CASE (*const int
 MAX_SIZE).

-## Architecture

 ## Language
 I'm using C for the reasoning that this problem seems very simple, and relies expressly on arrays and strings.
+At least, that's what I would say if my original answer ended up actually working.
+C++ nor C ended up completely correct.